-The aim of the policy is to encourage healthier and more sustainable transport choices, reducing private motor vehicle reliance and associated vehicle movements and congestion, thus leading to improvements in air quality.
+The aim of the policy is to encourage more sustainable private motor vehicle use, thus leading to improvements in air quality.

-SD 4 SUSTAINABLE DEVELOPMENT AND REDINGTON FROGNAL CHARACTER
+SD 4 REDINGTON FROGNAL CHARACTER

 Policy SD 4 places heritage and biodiversity at the centre of the Area's sustainable development.
 Its aim is to provide clear parameters for sustainable design for the Redington Frognal Neighbourhood Plan Area, which is virtually congruent with the Redington Frognal Conservation Area.
 It is intended to ensure that future development proposals and change within the Plan Area will preserve or enhance the character and appearance of the Conservation Area, and deliver growth that is sustainable and provides local amenity.